☰ Menu

 Includes Yes A specific next step status or type Next Step includes “Call Back”

 Note: Next Steps fields only support the Includes operator.
-To check whether a record has any next step at all, use a different approach (such as filtering on a related field).
+To check whether a record has any next step at all, filter on a related field instead.

 Bot Job Info Fields